arenaxr/arena-services-docker/README.md

  ./init.sh
 ```

+* Note: you might need to execute ```sudo  docker-compose up -d``` if your user does not have permissions to access the docker service.

 5. If you see no errors; you are good to start all services:

 ```bash
  docker-compose up -d
 ```
+* Note: you might need to execute ```sudo  docker-compose up -d``` if your user does not have permissions to access the docker service.

 For more details, see [Init Config](init-config) Section below.